Oligohydramnios: Increasing amniotic fluid

 There is no way to permanently increase the volume of amniotic fluid, but it can be temporarily increased to allow for a complete anatomy scan of the fetus on ultrasound.

-One way to achieve this is through an amnioinfusion, which is the insertion of 200mL of saline into the amniotic sac.
+One way to achieve this is through an amnioinfusion, which is the insertion of 200 mL of saline into the amniotic sac.
 One study showed an improvement in fetal structure visibility by 26% (51% to 77% before and after the infusion respectively).
 There is also some low quality data that may indicate a potential benefit of amnioinfusion is to facilitate external cephalic version.
 Amnioinfusion can be used during labor to prevent umbilical cord compression.
 There is uncertainty about the procedure's safety and efficacy, and it is recommended that it should only be performed in centers specializing in invasive fetal medicine and in the context of a multidisciplinary team.

 One to two liters of oral hydration can temporarily increase amniotic fluid in dehydrated patients with isolated oligohydramnios.

 Other investigational therapies may also be useful such as desmopressin, tissue sealants, or sildenafil citrate.
 These methods are less commonly used and are experimental.

 In case of congenital lower urinary tract obstruction, fetal surgery seems to improve survival, according to a randomized yet small study.